GustavoKehr/GustavoKehr/README.md

 🐱‍🏍 Hi, I'm Gustavo

-🐱‍🚀 I'm learning about JavaScript and Node, but soon C#, Python and others
+🐱‍🚀 I'm learning about JavaScript, Node and C# but soon Python and others

 🐱‍👤 I love games, sports, animals and my girlfriend